 Import charges still have to be paid no matter the shipment size.
 This makes FCL a cheaper alternative to LCL since import fees are fixed for FCL and is not dependent on volume.

 Prices vary by the shipper and where your items are coming from.
-Most shippers in the USA will add on a $45 handling fee and a $175 documentation fee.
+Most shippers in the USA will add on a US$45 handling fee and a US$175 documentation fee.

 You also have the option to have the shipping companies facilitate the handling and payment of customs and tax clearances when your items arrive in the Philippines or to do it yourself.